Cybersecurity of Quantum Key Distribution Implementations: Interferometric BB84 With Added Measurements

 \section{Interferometric BB84 With Added Measurements}

-In this subsection, we revisit the attack on the interferometric BB84 implementation from Appendix~\ref{app:rsa_main_example}.
-Recall that a Reversed-Space Attack stems from Eve being able to use time modes other than $t'_0$ and $t'_1$ in order to fool Bob's detection device.
+In this appendix, we revisit the attack on the interferometric BB84 implementation from Appendix~\ref{app:rsa_main_example}, in which Eve uses time modes other than $t'_0$ and $t'_1$ in order to fool Bob's detection device.

-However, by doing so, Eve creates pulses at times $t_3$ and $t_{-1}$ at Bob's device, while such modes can never happen if only the incoming qubits arrive in time mode $t'_0$ and $t'_1$, as they should be.
+However, by doing so, Eve creates pulses at times $t_3$ and $t_{-1}$ at Bob's device, while such modes can never happen if only the incoming qubits arrive in time mode $t'_0$ and $t'_1$, as they should.